Mechsoft-Limited/iniswap-document/products/pancakeswap-exchange/trade-guide.md

 ![](../../.gitbook/assets/docs-masthead-5-.png)

-Trading on iniswap is very easy compared to most exchanges.
+Trading on Iniswap is very easy compared to most exchanges.
 You aren't going to be overwhelmed by charts or jargon, and calculations are all handled for you.

 ### Getting set up to trade

 Before you can trade, you will need a Binance Smart Chain-compatible wallet.
 You can learn how to get one [here](https://docs.iniswap.finance/get-started/wallet-guide).
 You will also need to have some BEP20 tokens to trade with.
 You can learn how to get some [here](https://docs.iniswap.finance/get-started/bep20-guide).

-### Trading on the iniswap exchange
+### Trading on the Iniswap exchange

 1\.
 Go to the exchange page [here](https://exchange.iniswap.finance/#/swap).